 - 2.2.1 The management of level crossings represents a significant staffing cost.
 Anglia route is divided into 14 Level Crossing Manager (LCM) zones.
-Each zone has between 50 and 76 level crossings with about 61 on average. - 2.2.2 The frequency of inspection varies by the type of level crossing, from a maximum inspection interval of 7 weeks for controlled crossings, to 6 months for footpath and bridleway crossings. - 2.2.3 The reduction in the number of level crossings that needs to be managed will result in a reduction in headcount from 14 to 13 Level Crossing Managers.
-This would represent a saving of approx. £40,000 per annum for the removal of one Band 4 role. - 2.2.4 In addition to the LCM staffing costs, the assets themselves represent a significant ongoing cost to maintain the status quo. - 2.2.5 If the Cambridgeshire Order is implemented, it would represent a like for like renewals cost saving of £3,311,150 over a 30 year period. - 2.2.6 In addition to the renewals costs in the Cambridgeshire Order, the implementation of the Transforming Level Crossings strategy (NR17), with the elimination of passive level crossings, would result in a minimum capital saving of £15,063,675 over a 30 year period.
-These estimates are based on the costs contained in the CP6 cost model (NR26, Appendix D). - 2.2.7 Further, the Cambridgeshire Order would also provide a saving of £5,801,760 in asset inspections and general maintenance over a 30 year period.
-This is based on the frequency of inspections outlined in NR21.
+Each zone has between 50 and 76 level crossings with about 61 on average.4 - 2.2.2 The frequency of inspection varies by the type of level crossing, from a maximum inspection interval of 7 weeks for controlled crossings, to 6 months for footpath and bridleway crossings. - 2.2.3 The reduction in the number of level crossings that needs to be managed will result in a reduction in headcount from 14 to 13 Level Crossing Managers.
+This would represent a saving of approx. £40,000 per annum for the removal of one Band 4 role.5 - 2.2.4 In addition to the LCM staffing costs, the assets themselves represent a significant ongoing cost to maintain the status quo. - 2.2.5 If a complete renewal of the assets were required, this would represent £89,000 for a passive public footpath level crossing and £370,000 for the renewal of a user worked crossing with telephones (UWCT).
+These renewal costs have been taken from the national CP6 cost model (NR26).